-It is being carried out by the African Union.
-The Initiative was approved by the Conference of Heads of State and Government of the African Union at its 8th^e Ordinary Session on 29 and 30 January 2007 in Addis Ababa (Ethiopia) by Declaration 137 (VIII).
-The 17th^e Summit held in Malabo (Equatorial Guinea) welcomed the establishment of the Pan-African Agency of the Great Green Wall and its role of coordination and implementation agency and reaffirmed the political anchorage of the GGW within the African Union through Decision Assembly/AU/Dec.14 (XVII).
+This is being carried out by the African Union.
+The Initiative was approved by the Conference of Heads of State and Government of the African Union at its 8th Ordinary Session on the 29th and 30th of January, 2007 in Addis Ababa (Ethiopia) by Declaration 137 (VIII).
+The 17th Summit held in Malabo (Equatorial Guinea) Burkina Faso, Chad, Djibouti, Eritrea, Ethiopia, Mali, Mauritania, Niger, Nigeria, Senegal, and Sudan, to coordinate and monitor the implementation and mobilization of the necessary resources, and also to support the member states in planning and implementation.